 Opthea To Present at the JMP Securities Life Sciences Conference

-/EIN News/ -- MELBOURNE, Australia, May 08, 2023 (GLOBE NEWSWIRE) -- Opthea Limited (NASDAQ:OPT; ASX:OPT), a clinical stage biopharmaceutical company developing novel therapies to treat highly prevalent and progressive retinal diseases, announced today that Timothy E. Morris, the Company’s Chief Financial Officer will present at the JMP Securities Life Sciences Conference being held in New York City on May 15-16 2023.
+MELBOURNE, Australia, May 08, 2023 (GLOBE NEWSWIRE) -- Opthea Limited OPTOPT)), a clinical stage biopharmaceutical company developing novel therapies to treat highly prevalent and progressive retinal diseases, announced today that Timothy E. Morris, the Company's Chief Financial Officer will present at the JMP Securities Life Sciences Conference being held in New York City on May 15-16 2023.

 Mr.Morris will present on Tuesday, May 16th at 1:00 pm ET (3:00 am May 17th AEDT), which can be accessed live by registering at https://wsw.com/webcast/jmp59/opt/1565103.
 An archive of the presentation may be accessed for 90 days on the Investors page of the Opthea website at https://www.opthea.com/presentations/.